XMPro/Multi-Agent/docs/Glossary.md

 ## Terms

+### A
+- **ARIA (Accessible Rich Internet Applications)**: A set of attributes that can be added to HTML elements to improve the accessibility of web content and applications.
+In XMPro MAGS, ARIA is implemented in the web UI pages to enhance their accessibility for users relying on assistive technologies.
+ARIA helps convey structure, functionality, and updates to screen readers and other assistive technologies, ensuring that all users can effectively interact with these key interfaces.

 ### D
 - **Deontic Principles**: Deontic principles come from a branch of logic that deals with duty, obligation, and permission.
 In XMPro MAGS, we use these ideas to set clear rules for our AI agents.
 These rules tell the agents:
    - What they must do (obligations)